 Touchpoints during a purchase

 - Product Catalog: This is very important because your customer can visualize your product.
 It could be a hard copy or a soft copy.
 It usually consists of an image of your product with a short description by the side with a CTA that prompts the next action.
 It is really important that your product catalog is accessible.
+Start by:

 Make searching and navigation easy: Ensure that your product catalog is well-organized, with clear categories and filters that make it easy for customers to find what they're looking for.